FDA-AI/FDAi/libs/black-box-optimization/README.md

 The distributions in this type of data aren't super normal, and you've got the onset delays and durations of action so regular Pearson correlations don't work so well.
 So we mainly focus on change from baseline.
 There's a ton of room for improvement by controlling using instrumental variables or convolutional recursive neural networks.

 Hybrid Predictive Control Black Box Models seem most appropriate.
-This repository is for storing potential alternative implementations.

 ![image](https://user-images.githubusercontent.com/2808553/181030870-49cfbc3d-a669-4983-aea5-0590bee6a635.png)